anydotcrypto/metatransactions/README.md

 const metaTxHandler = MetaTxHandler.bitflip(ChainID.MAINNET, ChainID.PROXYHUB);
 ```

 This sets up the meta-transaction handler to use the bitflip replay protection.
-Bitflip is that supports an _unlimited number of concurrent transactions_ which is useful for batch withdrawals.
+Bitflip's advantage is that it supports an _unlimited number of concurrent transactions_ which is useful for batch withdrawals.
 It does not support ordered transactions, so use replace-by-nonce if you require ordering.

 5. You are now ready to authorise a meta-transaction using the MetaTxHandler.